codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 ### waitForNavigation

 Waits for navigation to finish.
-By default takes configured `waitForNavigation` option.
+By default, takes configured `waitForNavigation` option.

 See [Pupeteer's reference][23]